Alexandra David-Néel: 1925–1937: The European interlude

 Back in France, Alexandra David-Néel rented a small house in the hills of Toulon and was looking for a home in the sun and without too many neighbors.
-An agency from Marseille suggested a small house in Digne-les-Bains (Provence) to her in 1928.
+A realtor from Marseille suggested a small house in Digne-les-Bains (Provence) to her in 1928.
 She, who was looking for the sun, visited the house during a rainstorm, but she liked the place and she bought it.
 Four years later, she began to enlarge the house, called Samten-Dzong or "fortress of meditation", the first hermitage and Lamaist shrine in France according to Raymond Brodeur.
 There she wrote several books describing her various trips.
 In 1929, she published her most famous and beloved work, Mystiques et Magiciens du Tibet (Magicians and Mystics in Tibet).